tkamishima/kamrecsys/readme.md

 `kamrecsys` is a python package of algorithms for recommender systems.

 This package targets experimental algorithm used for research purpose.
-We concentrate on the flexibility of data structure or easiness for implementing new algorithm rather than scalablity or efficiency of algorithms.
+We concentrate on the flexibility of data structure or easiness for implementing new algorithm rather than scalability or efficiency of algorithms.

 Requirements
 ------------